AnonymousCryptos/Audit-projects/README.md

 Tools are used as signals, not as sources of truth.

 ### 5. Issue Validation
-All potential issues identified through manual review, tools, or other analysis are validated before being reported.
+All potential issues identified through manual review, tools, or other analysis are validated before being raised.

-I attempt to reproduce findings in a local environment wherever applicable to confirm impact and rule out false positives.
+I attempt to reproduce findings in a local environment wherever applicable to confirm impact and rule out false positives before including them into final list of issues.
 Only confirmed issues are included in the report.

 ### 6. Interim Report
 Findings are shared in an interim report with: